Lower regularity solutions of the biharmonic Schr\"odinger equation in a quarter plane: Introduction

 which motivates the relation of regularities among initial and boundary data.

-Thus, we are able to present the main goal in the paper: To answer the problem cited on the beginning of this introduction, that is, to show the local well-posedness of \eqref{fourthc} in the low regularity Sobolev spaces, more precisely in $H^s(\R^+)$, for $0\leq s<\frac12$.
+Thus, we are able to present the main goal in the paper: To answer the problem cited on the beginning of this introduction, that is, to show the local well-posedness of \eqref{fourthc} in the low regularity Sobolev space $H^s(\R^+)$, for $0\leq s<\frac12$.

 We state the main theorem for IBVP \eqref{fourthc} as follows. \begin{theorem} Let $s \in [0,\frac12)$.
 For given initial-boundary data there exist a positive time and unique solution $u(t,x) \in C((0 , T);H^s(\R^+))$ of the IBVP \eqref{fourthc}, when $\gamma=-1$, satisfying